What is peacekeeping?

 Today's multidimensional peacekeeping operations are called upon not only to maintain peace and security, but also to facilitate the political process, protect civilians, assist in the disarmament, demobilization and reintegration of former combatants; support the organization of elections, protect and promote human rights and assist in restoring the rule of law.

 Success is never guaranteed, because UN Peacekeeping almost by definition goes to the most physically and politically difficult environments.
 However, we have built up a demonstrable record of success over our 60 years of existence, including winning the Nobel Peace Prize.

 Peacekeeping has always been highly dynamic and has evolved in the face of new challenges.
-Recently, Secretary-General Ban Ki-moon established a 17-member High-level Independent Panel on UN Peace Operations to make a comprehensive assessment of the state of UN peace operations today, and the emerging needs of the future.
+Former Secretary-General Ban Ki-moon established a 17-member High-level Independent Panel on UN Peace Operations to make a comprehensive assessment of the state of UN peace operations today, and the emerging needs of the future.

 Peace and security